alexjeffburke/unassessed/README.md

 });
 ```

-Notice here that we did not have to say mention the "foo" or "bar" properties
+Notice here that we did not have to say anything about the "foo" or "bar"
-in our spec because we are only interested in "relatedThings".
+properties in our spec because we are only interested in "relatedThings".

 #### Complex properties

-Sometimes we want a spec to describe a property rather than it have an absolute value.
+Sometimes we want a spec to describe a characterisrtic rather an absolute value.

 Imagine that, rather than "relatedThings" having a specific value, we just want to make
 sure that it isn't empty.
-You can use the `assess.it.` functions in this situation:
+You can use the `assess.it.*` functions in this situation:

 ```js
 assess(otherObject).toSatisfy({